JairoAussie/hackathons-api/README.md

 ![ERD](ERD.png)

-- Connect to postgres
+- Connect to postgres.
-- Create the database
+- Create the database.
-- Create the tables and insert the data
+- Create the tables and insert the data.
-- Simple queries
+- Simple queries.
-- Delete and update
+- Delete and update.
-- Create a script
+- Create a script.